-(degrees) T-error error (degrees) (degrees T-error Lerror (degrees) (degrees) T-error
+(degrees) (degrees) l-error error (degrees) (degrees) error (degrees) T-error error

-Yearly Scores [Mean/Abs] for Temperature Fosts Verifying at Midday and at Midnight
+Yearly Scores [Mean/Abs] for Temperature Fcsts Verifying at Midday and at Midnight

 Figure 6 Mean seasonal and yearly scores for ECMWF forecasts of 2-metre Temperature averaged over four stations.
 The blue lines indicate the error [mean absolute error], the red lines the bias [mean error].
 Note that in 1992 the bias was much larger for the forecasts verifying at midnight rather than at midday but this effect became much less in later years [red lines].
 Similarly, the error was greater, in 1992, for the midnight runs but gradually, over time, the difference became less [blue lines].
 The errors for the various forecast lengths can be distinguished from the graphs: in all cases the top blue line corresponds to the longest forecast, the bottom blue line to the shortest.